-The United States Department of Agriculture (USDA), Grain Inspection, Packers and Stockyards Administration (GIPSA), has proposed regulations that would affect chicken company contracts with independent chicken growers.
+In 2010 the United States Department of Agriculture (USDA), Grain Inspection, Packers and Stockyards Administration (GIPSA) proposed regulations that would affect chicken company contracts with independent chicken growers.
 These proposals would significantly expand both the scope of GIPSA oversight of grower contracts, and the legal definition of "unfair practices".
-The purpose of this study is to examine the likely economic impact of the GIPSA proposals on chicken companies, their independent contract growers, and consumers.
+The purpose of this study revision is to update the likely economic impact of the 2010 GIPSA proposals on chicken companies, their independent contract growers, and consumers.